Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Conclusions

 \section{Conclusions}

-Across all ansatz circuits, we find that a noiseless simulations always recover the ideal energy and a unit fidelity, while in the presence of noise, the depth of the ansatz circuit has the most important influence on the error in these quantities.
+Our goal was to understand how noise affects the energy and fidelity of the ansatz and if there are parameters that are more resilient to noise than others.
+Across all ansatz circuits, we find that the noiseless simulations always recover the ideal energy and unit fidelity, while in the presence of noise, the depth of the ansatz circuit has the most important influence on the error in these quantities.
 Increases in gate depth of the ansatz necessarily increases the error in energy and lowers the fidelity and this is amplified at larger noise values.
+The differences observed between the bare UCCD and the randomly compiled UCCD circuits reflect differences in their single-qubit gate depth while the Singlet-Adapted-UCCSD and ADAPT-VQE related ansatze, reflect differences in the number of two-qubit gates.
+More specifically, this indicates that the number of \textsc{cnot} gates is the leading limit on how accurately the ansatz can describe the ground-state wavefunction.

-While different optimizers do yield different optimal parameters and number of parameters, these differences generally have on small influence on the outcomes.
+The COBYLA and L-BFGS optimizers do yield different optimal parameters for the UCCD bare circuit, the UCCD randomly compiled circuit, and the Singlet-Aapted-UCCSD circuti however, these differences generally have a small influence on the outcomes of the fidelity and energy.
 For example, prior work has confirmed that the energy surface characterizing the UCCD ansatz is relatively smooth \cite{NoisyVQEIEEE}, while our results presented here confirm similar behavior in the presence of noise.
+The differences between the two optimizer are more apparent within the ADAPT-VQE method at higher levels of noise, but generally follow the same t

-The differences observed between the bare UCCD and UCCSD ansatz circuits versus the randomly compiled circuits reflect differences in their single-qubit gate depth while for the case of the ADAPT ansatz, it is the presence of two-qubit gates that make the most significant contribution.
-A leading feature of the ADAPT-VQE ansatz is that the ansatz grows iteratively to improve the accuracy of the computed energy.
+A leading feature of the ADAPT-VQE algorithm is that the ansatz grows iteratively to improve the accuracy of the computed energy.
 This feature allows for variability in the number of and types of gates that make up the ansatz.
-However, as shown here, variability in the ansatz circuit depth leads to fluctuations in the energy and fidelity that are not observed with the fixed ansatz.
+However, as shown here, variability in the ansatz circuit depth due to increasing depolarizing noise, leads to fluctuations in the energy and fidelity that are not observed within the fixed ansatz.